TheImagingSource/tiscamera/doc/upgrade_guide_1.0.md

 If you have not yet used skipping this does not affect you.

 See documentation for further details ???? link

-## TcamProp

-The actual API has been rewritten and is now GeniCam compatible.

-All properties are now represented as objects.

-TODO: documentation link
-TODO sample references

 ## tools